firozkhan18/technologies-notes/react-new.md

 **Give an example of Styled Components?**

-Lets create &lt;Title&gt; and &lt;Wrapper&gt; components with specific styles for each.
+Lets create <Title> and <Wrapper> components with specific styles for each.

 import React from 'react';

 import styled from 'styled-components';

-// Create a &lt;Title&gt; component that renders an &lt;h1&gt; which is centered, red and sized at 1.5em
+// Create a <Title> component that renders an <h1> which is centered, red and sized at 1.5em

 const Title = styled.h1\`